Free Web Site - Free Web Space and Site Hosting - Web Hosting - Internet Store and Ecommerce Solution Provider - High Speed Internet

 Winter Weather

 Protect broadleaf evergreens from cold weather by covering them with bedsheets or plastic.
 Tender plants, such as waxleaf privet, fragrant daphne and pittosporum need protection from temperatures below 25 degrees.
 Almost all broadleaf evergreens need protection from temperatures below 15 degrees.
-Remove plastic if the sun comes out or plants will overheat.
-Garden blanket can be left on because it breathes.
+Remove clear plastic if the sun comes out or plants will overheat.
+Black plastic can be left on the plants for up to a week without damage.
+Garden blanket can also be left on because it breathes.

 Brush snow off of plants with an upward motion so branches are not broken.
-Ice can be melted off with a blow dryer but don't overheat the leaves.
+Excessive ice can be melted off with water but watch for re-freezing.

 Stored plants

 Check stored dahlias, begonias and gladiolus.
-Sprinkle lighly with water if they are shriveled.
+Sprinkle lightly with water if they are shriveled.
 Make sure they are kept between 33 and 40 degrees.

 Check stored geraniums and fuchsias.
-The soil should be kept slightly moist, moist enough that plants don't shrivel, but dry enough that mold doesn't grow.
+The soil should be kept slightly moist, moist enough that plants do not shrivel, but dry enough that mold does not grow.

 Pruning

 Now is the time to prune, shape and train fruit trees and grapes.
 Pruning removes weak or diseased branches and insures good air circulation to help prevent diseases.
 Summer flowering deciduous shrubs, such as hydrangeas and rose of sharon, also can be pruned now.
-Spring flowering shrubs, such as forsythia and lilacs, can be pruned now, but flowers will be cut off if they are pruned before they bloom.
-Wait until summer to prune plants that are too big.
+Spring flowering shrubs, such as forsythia and lilacs, could be pruned now, but flowers will be cut off if they are pruned before they bloom.
+Wait until summer to prune plants that are too big, because winter pruning makes them grow even faster.

 January | February | March | April | May | June | July